NovikovAleksei/todo-app/README.md

 npm run dev
 ```

-After starting You are now able to log in to your Docker desktop in container
+After starting You are now able to log in to your Docker desktop in container and run commands

 ```